electron/packager/docs/api.md

 ##### `asar`

-*Boolean* (default: `false`)
+*Boolean* (default: `true`)

 Whether to package the application's source code into an archive, using [Electron's archive format](https://github.com/electron/asar).
-Reasons why you may want to enable this feature are described in [an application packaging tutorial in Electron's documentation](http://electron.atom.io/docs/v0.36.0/tutorial/application-packaging/).
+Reasons why you want this feature are described in [an application packaging tutorial in Electron's documentation](http://electron.atom.io/docs/v0.36.0/tutorial/application-packaging/).

 ##### `asar-unpack`